Fall Protection Strategies For Tri County Metals

 Ensure Proper Footwear for Stability

-Your boots do more than cover your feet—they help keep you upright.
-Roofing-specific footwear with aggressive tread grips slick, dusty, or angled metal surfaces, reducing slips and boosting balance.
-This seemingly small detail can distinguish between a confident stride and a dangerous stumble.
+Your boots are a critical first line of defense against gravity.
+Roofing-specific footwear with aggressive tread grips slick or angled metal surfaces to boost balance.
+This seemingly small detail often makes the difference between a confident stride and a dangerous stumble on a steep metal slope.